javimarsal/devtec-guides/Set a consistent cursor theme for nix UI packages/guide-english/REAMDE.md

 ```bash
 EDITOR=nano home-manager edit
 ```

+(You can take a look to this [guide](https://linuxhandbook.com/export-command/) later in order to understand how to define environment variables)

 After opening the `home.nix` file with nano editor, we can see that its content is similar to this: